dogteeth/StudyNotes/KeyChain.md

 - SecItemCopyMatching(_:_:): This function returns one or more keychain items that match a search query.
 Additionally, it can copy - attributes of specific keychain items.
 - SecItemUpdate(_:_:): This function allows you to modify items that match a search query.
 - SecItemDelete(_:): This function removes items that match a search query.

+#### Apple 提供的，關於keychain的概念
+Aside from adding, modifying, deleting or searching for a specific keychain item, Apple also provides functions to both export and import certificates, keys and identities or even modify items’ access control.